SpaceXpanse/democrit-marketplace/README.md

-Democrit is a protocol and system for executing [**atomic trades**](https://github.com/xaya/xaya/blob/master/doc/xaya/trading.md) on the XAYA platform.
-This allows players to trade their game assets for cryptocurrency (CHI) in a fully trustless manner.
+Democrit is a protocol and system for executing [**atomic trades**](https://github.com/xaya/xaya/blob/master/doc/xaya/trading.md) on the SpaceXpanse platform.
+This allows players to trade their game assets for cryptocurrency (ROD) in a fully trustless manner.

 With the Democrit project, game developers have all the tools ready made for integrating an easy-to-use market place powered by atomic